-- Light housekeeping;
+- Light housekeeping, including the following;

 - Vacuuming and mopping floors;

 - Cleaning the bathroom and kitchen;

 - Making the beneficiary's bed; or

 - Ensuring pathways are free from obstructions.

 - Food preparation and food storage as required specifically for the beneficiary;

-- Shopping (with or without the beneficiary) for items specifically for the beneficiary such as:
+- Shopping (with or without the beneficiary) for items specifically for the beneficiary including the following:

 - Groceries;

 - Personal hygiene items;

-- Medications: or
+- Medications; or

 - Other personal items.

 - Laundry of the beneficiary's clothing and bedding;

 - Medication reminders with self-administered prescription and non-prescription